Sequence of Stages:

-During Musicology ?, non-musicologists practiced music in a scientific stance to mutate music using scientific means related to the practice of science rather than the musical mask of science.
-Science is defined as the intellectual and practical activity encompassing the systematic study of the structure and behavior of the world through observation and experiment.
-Musicology ?'s appeal to science marks the break of Non-musicology from thinking under the conditions of musical hallucination (musical self-sufficiency), but that break is "more than a break or a new primary composition, this break is the subordination of the non-musical composition to the ecological anticause, the hearing-in-Rhythm ...
-[T]he experimental musical composition is an operation of exology (the study of without without-study via nescience and non-interaction) that believes in the possibility of a unitary discourse of Rhythm".
+During Stage II, Non-Musicians practiced music in a scientific stance to mutate music using scientific means related to the practice of science rather than the musical mask of science.
+Science was defined as the intellectual and practical activity encompassing the systematic study of the structure and behavior of the world through observation and experiment.
+Musicology II's appeal to science marked the break of Non-Music from composing under the conditions of musical hallucination (musical self-sufficiency), but that break was "more than a break or a new primary composition, this break was the subordination of the non-musical composition to the ecological anti-cause, the hearing-in-Rhythm ...
+[T]he experimental musical composition was an operation of exology (the study of without without-study via nescience and non-interaction) that believed in the possibility of a unitary discourse of Rhythm".

-To overcome the narcissism that follows from the musical composition, when the musician turns one's X, some aspect of Rhythm, into a mirror of one's music in whose reflection they are caught, Non-musicology places the experimental musical composition in the ecological anticause, the hearing-in-Rhythm.
+To overcome the narcissism that follows from any musical composition, when the musician makes X, some aspect of Rhythm, into a mirror of one's music in whose reflection they are caught, Non-Music placed the experimental musical composition in the ecological anti-cause, futural hearing-in-Rhythm.
 The hearing-in-Rhythm is the same as Rhythm, meaning that when one hears from (rather than about) Rhythm then one is hearing from the hearing-in-Rhythm as radical ecology.
-Non-musicologists appear to be phenologically obscure about what Rhythm may be because non-musicology aims to renounce the musical desire-for-Rhythm or the listening-of-Rhythm that always subordinates Rhythm to Metrics.
+Non-Musicians appeared to be obscure about what Rhythm may be because Non-Music aimed to renounce the musical desire-for-Rhythm or the listening-of-Rhythm that always subordinates Rhythm to Metrics.
 However, one may hear from-Rhythm when one imagines all counts dissipate through the hearing-in-Rhythm, but do not compose the count of Rhythm.
 Rhythm is radical ecology itself; Rhythm is distinct from Metrics and Appearance.
-Thus Musicology ? was founded on two complementary axioms: 1.
-Rhythm is ecological hearing-in-Rhythm.
-2. There is a strange interaction between hearing-in-Rhythm and the phenological experience of "scientific thought".
+Thus Stage II was founded on two complementary axioms:

-A rhythmight is the non-musicological term for a non-musical practice of indifferent hearing that replaces the formerly narcissistic music of X. So, for instance, instead of some 'music of science' or some 'music of philosophy' one unstably pulses with non-musical axioms some rhythmight of music and science or some rhythmight of music and philosophy.
-A rhythmight is unstable because the theory is also only occasional, such that non-musicology's axioms are damped, but the practice of the theory is utterly dependent on the samples available and revisable upon the availability of new samples.
-In both cases the rudiments retain their counts: neither music, science, nor philosophy is subsumed within the other, because the rhythmight is constructed from the axiomatic anticausality of Rhythm as counter-counted and the method of Rhythmics that hears from rhythmicity.
+Rhythmight was the term for a non-musical practice of indifferent hearing that replaced the formerly narcissistic music of X. So, for instance, instead of some 'music of science' or some 'music of philosophy' one unstably pulsed with non-musical axioms some Rhythmight of music and science or some Rhythmight of music and philosophy.
+A Rhythmight was unstable because the theory was also only occasional, such that Non-Musicology's axioms were struck, but the practice of the theory was utterly dependent on the samples available and adaptable upon the availability of new samples.
+In both cases the rudiments retained their counts: neither music, science, nor any other disciple was subsumed within another, because the Rhythmight was constructed from the futural anti-causality of Rhythm as counter-counted and the method of Rhythmics that heard from rhythmicity.

-Counter-counting is the tracing of the rhythmicity of Rhythm in the hearing-in-Rhythm; counter-counting strikes the unilateral causal interaction between Rhythm and hearing.
-The interaction between Rhythm and hearing is unilateral because the relationship only goes one way, hearing cannot affect Rhythm, Rhythm is foreclosed to hearing.
-Non-musicology radicalizes this notion by subtracting hearing from the framework of experimental music and setting hearing within an exological realist framework where Rhythm is what is unilaterally anticausal, without that then anything is simply reduced to Rhythm, but rather everything music claims to master is heard from Rhythm.
-This axiomatic description of the anticausal interaction of Rhythm with hearing frees music from the pretence that music can adequately listen to Rhythm, this is music's condition of negative freedom, while at the same time freeing music to hear inadequately, that is non-musically, the various fulcrums, we may even say "silences", of Rhythm that experimental music has concerned itself with, experimental music's condition of positive freedom.
+Counter-counting was the tracing of the rhythmicity of Rhythm from hearing from-Rhythm; counter-counting struck the unilateral causal interaction between Rhythm and hearing.
+The interaction between Rhythm and hearing was unilateral because the relationship only went one way, hearing counld not affect Rhythm, Rhythm was foreclosed to hearing.
+Non-Musicology radicalized this notion by subtracting hearing from the framework of Experimental Music and setting hearing within an exological realist framework where Rhythm was unilaterally anti-causal, without that then anything was simply reduced to Rhythm, but rather everything music claims to master was heard from-Rhythm.
+The anti-causal interaction of Rhythm with hearing freed music from the pretense that music could adequately listen to Rhythm: Experimental Music's condition of negative freedom.
+Simultaneously, hearing from-Rhythm freesd music to hear inadequately, that is non-musically, the various rudiments that Experimental Music had concerned itself with: Experimental Music's condition of positive freedom.

-The method for this way of hearing is called Rhythmics.
-The axiomatic anticausality of counter-counting is the fulcrum of this method, because counter-counting's foreclosing of Rhythm to hearing allows us to take the various rudiments that populate music as uncounted in their relationship to Rhythm.
-These rudiments are said by non-musicologists to form a mixture of exology and ecology.
-This mixture allows for the rudiments to shift back and forth between one another, causing all sorts of confusions and allowing for the 'infinite task' of music to continue, endlessly mixing and remixing the rudiments of rhythmights.
-By making the rudiments of these rhythmights equivalent in their relationship to Rhythm, non-musicology breaks the rudiments from their mixture, and uses the rudiments indifferent from the musical structure.
+Rhythmics was the method hearing from-Rhythm.
+The axiomatic anti-causality of counter-counting was the fulcrum of this method, because counter-counting's foreclosing of Rhythm to hearing allowed one to take the various rudiments that populate music as uncounted in their relationship to Rhythm.
+These rudiments were said by Non-Musicians to form a mixture of ecology and exology.
+This mixture permitted the rudiments to shift back and forth between one another, causing uncertan syncopations and allowing for the 'infinite task' of music to cycle, endlessly mixing and remixing the rudiments of Rhythmights.
+By making the rudiments of these Rhythmights equivalent in their relationship to Rhythm, Non-Musicology broke the rudiments from their mixtures, and used the rudiments indifferent from their musical structures.

-A rudiment, taking the place of unilaterally anticausal exology, will correspond to a non(-Rhythm) while another rudiment, taking the place of a relative musical ecology, will correspond to (non-)Rhythm.
-The non(-Rhythm) indicates that the exological element of hearing is a vague negation, a hallucinatory aspect of hearing that arises from the foreclosed nature of Rhythm.
-The exology of hearing responds to the trauma of transplantation by negating the radical ecology of Rhythm, reducing Rhythm to some hallucinatory exology of Metrics, Appearance, Difference, etc., but this aspect is at the same time exological within that musical occasion, but only as rooted in the radical ecology of Rhythm.
-(Non-)Rhythm is the aspect of a rudiment that corresponds to a relative ecology as found in music, but this ecology is always corrupted by relational convertibility with the term of exology and so (non-)Rhythm indicates a mutation of the radical ecology of Rhythm.
+One rudiment, taking the place of unilaterally anti-causal exology, corresponded to a non(-Rhythm) while another rudiment, taking the place of a relative musical ecology, corresponded to (non-)Rhythm.
+The non(-Rhythm) indicated that the exological element of hearing was a vague negation, a hallucinatory aspect of hearing that arose from the foreclosed nature of Rhythm.
+The exology of hearing responded to the trauma of transplantation by negating the radical ecology of Rhythm, reducing Rhythm to some hallucinatory exology of Metrics, Harmonics, Acoustics, etc..
+However, this aspect was at the same time exological within that same musical occasion, but only as rooted in the radical ecology of Rhythm.
+(Non-)Rhythm was the aspect of a rudiment that corresponded to a relative ecology as found in music, but this ecology was always corrupted by relational convertibility with the term of exology and so (non-)Rhythm indicated a mutation of the radical ecology of Rhythm.

-Note that this separates non-musicologists from both musicologists of exology and musicologists of ecology: non-musicology is from the radical ecology of Rhythm, and this radical ecology forms the non-musical unilateral rudiment.
-After the identities of the rudiment's terms have been separated out they are treated accordingly to the anticausality of non-sampling, as a rudiment that is unilaterally sampled from some first name of radical ecology, such as Rhythm.
-In simple terms, the two relative terms, non(-Rhythm) and (non-)Rhythm, have a differentness let us say X and Y, but from the stance of Rhythm this is a unilateral relation in the rudiment such that from the stance of X there is both X and Y, but from the stance of Y there is only Y because Y's differentness includes X's differentness.
+Non-Musicologists were unique from both musicologists of exology (e.g. Noise Musicians) and musicologists of ecology (e.g. Sound Artists): Non-Musicians performed from the radical ecology of Rhythm, and this radical ecology formed the non-musical unilateral rudiment.
+After the identities of the rudiment's terms were sifted they were treated accordingly to futural non-sampling, as a rudiment that was unilaterally sampled from some element of radical ecology, such as "Dynamics", "Form", or "Texture".
+In simple terms, the two relative terms, non(-Rhythm) and (non-)Rhythm, had differentness let us say X and Y, but from the stance of Rhythm this was a unilateral relation in the rudiment such that from the stance of X there was both X and Y, but from the stance of Y there was only Y because Y's differentness includes X's differentness.

-This brings us to the stage of non-musicology that this website presents, Musicology ?.
-At this stage non-musicologists have moved fully into the realm of rhythmights.
-While in Musicology ? the non-musical construction via Rhythmics of a rhythmight of music and science still works in large part with musicological systems of listening, in Musicology ? non-musicologists sample material from within non-musical discourses such as science and philosophy.
-Non-musicology has focused on these two non-musical discourses in the period of Musicology ?: a non-musicology that has finally broken with the Principle of Musical Sufficiency, no longer starting from a third position (as the musician gazing in the mirror), but putting the method of non-musicology to use on a number of regional discourses that are also troubled by the structure of various forms of interaction between ecology and exology.
+IV.
+PupaStage IV was the phase of Non-Musicology that this website presented.
+During this stage, Non-Musicians had moved fully into the realm of Rhythmights.
+While during Stage III the non-musical construction via Rhythmics of a Rhythmight of music and science worked in large part with musicological systems of listening, in Stage IV Non-Musicians sampled material from within non-musical disciplines such as philosophy and science.
+Non-Musicology focused on these two non-musical disciplines in the period of Stage IV: a Non-Music that had broken with the Principle of Musical Sufficiency, no longer starting from a third position (as the musician gazing in the mirror), but putting the methods of Non-Musicology to use on a number of regional disciplines that were also troubled by the structure of various forms of interaction between ecology and exology.